Install Python interpreters

 Alternately, you can install standard python interpreters from the Add Environment dialog.
 Select the Add Environment command in the Python Environments window or the Python toolbar, select the Python installation tab, indicate which interpreters to install, and select Install.

 You can also manually install any of the interpreters listed in the table below outside of the Visual Studio installer.
 For example, if you installed Anaconda 3 before installing Visual Studio, you don't need to install it again through the Visual Studio installer.
 You can also install an interpreter manually if, for example, a newer version of available that doesn't yet appear in the Visual Studio installer.

-Visual Studio supports Python version 2.7, as well as version 3.5 and greater.
+Visual Studio supports Python version 3.7.
 While it is possible to use Visual Studio to edit code written in other versions of Python, those versions are not officially supported and features such as IntelliSense and debugging might not work.

 For Visual Studio 2015 and earlier, you must manually install one of the interpreters.

 Although Visual Studio offers to install the Anaconda distribution, your use of the distribution and additional packages from Anaconda Repository are bound by the Anaconda Terms of Service.
 These terms may require some organizations to pay Anaconda for a commercial license, or else configure the tools to access an alternate repository.
 See the Conda channels documentation for more information.